justjim1220/MMM-RandomYouTubePlayer/README.md

 And, I added my own snippets to complete the project! <br>
 <br>
 I also want to thank @cowboysdude and @Mykle for their help as well!
 You guys are Awesome!!!
-And a HUGE THANKS goes to @asimhsidd for all of his help!!!